 James Copeland and Margaret Anne Ferrell Orr: James Orr figured very prominently in the early history of Highland.
 He was a college graduate, school teacher, church leader and exemplary father to a very large family.
-He was born January 1, 1865 at Clover Creek, Tooele County, Utah Territory, son of James Copeland and Elizabeth Jane Green Orr.
-His father and mother were LDS converts from Scotland and Wales.
+He was born January 1, 1865, at Clover Creek, Tooele County, Utah Territory, son of James Copeland and Elizabeth Jane Green Orr.
+His father and mother were converts to the Church of Jesus Christ of Latter-day Saints from Scotland and Wales.
 James went to school in Clover Creek and was a very good student and athlete.

-Shortly after his father passed, he went to Salt Lake City to attend the University of Deseret and after receiving his teaching certificate he married Margaret (Maggie) Anne Farrell of Alpine, daughter of John Bell and Francis Jemima Sweatt Farrell, born October 20, 1874, and they moved to Avon, Cache County where he taught school-eight grades in one room.
+Shortly after his father passed, he went to Salt Lake City to attend the University of Deseret and after receiving his teaching certificate he married Margaret (Maggie) Anne Farrell of Alpine, daughter of John Bell and Francis Jemima Sweatt Farrell, born October 20, 1874.
+They moved to Avon, Cache County where he taught school - eight grades in one room.

-James and Maggie were blessed with fourteen children: Maggie, Althea, Malcolm, Elwin and Ella (twins), Ethel, Beulah, James, Charley, Leona, Fontella, Lucille, Mary and Ivan.
+James and Maggie were blessed with fourteen children: Maggie, Althea, Malcolm, Elwin and Ella (twins), Ethel, Beulah, James, Charley, Leona, Fontella, Lucille, Mary, and Ivan.
 James died at six months and Fontella died at nine days.
-They lived in other places in Highland (#89 & 74 on the 1958 Highland map) and always had a nice garden.
-The Winn home (#74 on the 1958 Highland map) was owned by Mathias Cowley and Orr’s would take melons to them in Salt Lake City.
+They lived in other places in Highland (#89 & #74 on the 1958 Highland map) and always had a nice garden.
+The Edward Winn home (#74 on the 1958 Highland map) was owned by Mathias Cowley and Orr’s would take melons to them in Salt Lake City.